Affiliate links on Android Authority may earn us a commission. Learn more.

 The services offered by Samsung aren’t as numerous or as popular as Google’s, however.
 And Bixby is intended exclusively for Samsung devices, whereas Google Assistant can run on just about anything with Android, Chrome, Wear OS, or its iPhone/iPad app.

 Siri has gradually become better and better in this category, but still lags behind Bixby and Google Assistant.
 It can’t control as many device functions, and while there are exceptions, Apple skews too hard towards its own services.
 You have to toggle a “Use with Ask Siri” setting just to allow sending texts via WhatsApp instead of Messages, then specify WhatsApp whenever you’re speaking.
 Google Assistant skips that first step, at least.

 Alexa doesn’t rate well at all here, if for understandable reasons.
-While you can use it on multiple platforms, even Fitbits, it’s really intended for smart speakers and displays, so don’t expect it to adjust phone settings.
-Within its intended realm it handles reasonably, managing essential controls like volume and Bluetooth, while syncing things like reminders and events with either the Alexa app or connected third-party services.
-Many settings can only be changed in-app.
+While you can use it on multiple platforms, even Fitbits, it’s really built for smart speakers and displays, so don’t expect it to adjust phone settings.
+Within its intended scope it handles reasonably, managing essential controls like volume and Bluetooth, while syncing things like reminders and events with either the Alexa app or connected third-party services.
+Many settings can only be changed in-app, not through voice commands.